Talented Technology Training Canada

 Policies:

-GIC reserves the right to cancel or change the date or location of its events.
-GIC's responsibility will, under no circumstances, exceed the amount of the fee collected.
-GIC is not responsible for the purchase of non-refundable travel arrangements or accommodations or the cancellation/change fees associated with cancelling them.
+TLNT reserves the right to cancel or change the date or location of its events.
+TLNT's responsibility will, under no circumstances, exceed the amount of the fee collected.
+TLNT is not responsible for the purchase of non-refundable travel arrangements or accommodations or the cancellation/change fees associated with cancelling them.
 Please call to confirm that the course is running before confirming travel arrangements and accommodations.
 Please click here for complete policies.